 ‘How do I become an MVP?’ is one question which keeps ringing in most of our minds.
 Quite a few of you had also sent me an email asking the same.
 Well, I must agree that the awareness of the MVP program is less among the tech folks.
 Let me start explaning..
-The thoughts which are mentioned in this article are just my understandings about the program, being an MVP for a couple of years!
+The thoughts which are mentioned in this article are just my understandings about the program, being an MVP for few years!

 If you are looking at Springboard Series Technical Expert Program, read here